Professor Sarah Anderson

 Olivia Crivari

-As a research support officer at ISCRR, Olivia undertakes a range of high-quality research activities that play a critical role in supporting the delivery of research and evaluation projects.
+As a Research Fellow at ISCRR, Olivia undertakes a range of high-quality research activities that play a critical role in supporting the delivery of research and evaluation projects.

-She started with ISCRR in August 2021 securing a student placement during her Bachelor of Health Science from Monash University.
+Olivia started with ISCRR in August 2021, securing a student placement during her Bachelor of Health Science from Monash University.
 She continued the partnership, choosing to do her Honours year at ISCRR in 2022, where she achieved 1st Class Honours on her thesis on the topic of vicarious trauma burden in teachers during the COVID-19 pandemic.
+Olivia now works two days per week as a Research Fellow with ISCRR, while spending the rest of her week studying her PhD investigating the relationship between safety and retention for female firefighters in Australia, and how physical and psychological injuries impact their return to work and long-term careers.

 When she is not at work, Olivia loves to attend art galleries and museums, read a good book and spend time with her loved ones, eating fantastic food.